nkoshimoto/genulens/README.md

 The copyright of an included supplementary code, "option.cpp", belongs to Ian A. Bond and Takahiro Sumi.

-## v1.1 since Jun 2 2021
-On June 2 2021, we released a new version (v1.1) with a random number generator from GSL (GNU Scientific Library).
-This is because we realized that the random number generator from the C++ standard library, which was used before, does not have a very good randomness.
-The statistics (the median, 1 sigma, 2 sigma values) were probably OK, but the distributions were jagged compared to the GSL one with a same number of simulation.
-Please install the new version if you are using the version before June 2 2021 (v1.0).
-Note that the new version requires that you have GSL in your environment.

 ## Before installation
 Please ensure that GSL (GNU Scientific Library) is installed in your environment.
 If you do not have GSL, please download it from the link provided on the [GSL page](https://www.gnu.org/software/gsl/), and install it following README or INSTALL in the downloaded directory.